nikiimisal/Concepts_And_Examples-of-K8S/README.md

-kubectl logs <pod-name>                                #  To check Pod logs kubectl get pods --show-labels                         #  To show labels with pods
+kubectl logs <pod-name>                                #  To check Pod logs kubectl get pods --show-labels                         #  To show labels with pods kubectl get rc myrc                                    # This command is used to get detailed information    # about a specific ReplicationController named "myrc" kubectl scale rc myrc --replicas=6                     # This command is used to scale the ReplicationController   # It changes the number of Pod replicas to 6 kubectl scale rc myrc --replicas=15 && kubectl get rc myrc --watch       # This command scales the ReplicationController "myrc" to 15 replicas and then continuously watches its status in real time

 # Delete Pod: